Khanna, Sanders to call for action aimed at easing burden of medical debt

 Two top congressional progressives are joining forces with leading health care activists to pressure Washington officials to help ease the burden of patients’ medical debt and predatory practices.

-“Health care is the third rail in American politics,” said Joseph Geevarghese, who leads Our Revolution, a coalition of grassroots members working alongside the Capitol Hill duo on the debt-relief campaign.
+“Health care is the third rail in American politics,” said Joseph Geevarghese, who leads Our Revolution, a coalition of grassroots members spearheading the debt-relief campaign.

 “The truth is, even after the expansion of the ACA, efforts to expand Medicaid through the states, we’re still seeing a significant amount of patients, even patients with health insurance, struggling under the burden of medical debt,” Geevarghese said.

-The progressive pair is making its case as Biden kicks off his 2024 reelection campaign and after he recently signed a bill announcing that the national emergency around the COVID-19 pandemic was ending, leaving many in a financially vulnerable spot around treatment.
+The progressive lawmakers are making their case as Biden kicks off his 2024 reelection campaign and after he recently signed a bill announcing the end of the national emergency for the COVID-19 pandemic, leaving many in a financially vulnerable spot around treatment.

-Expanding access to health care and patient protections continues to poll as a reliable and popular position nationally, encouraging Democrats from Bill Clinton to Barack Obama to Sanders himself to lean heavily into the issue during election time.
+Expanding access to health care and patient protections continues to poll as a reliable and popular position nationally, encouraging Democrats — from former presidents Clinton and Obama to Sanders himself — to lean heavily into the issue during election time.

-They are holding a virtual forum on Monday evening alongside advocates from the National Consumer Law Center and Tzedek DC and patients whose lives have been significantly impacted by medical debt and related systematic burdens.
+Our Revolution and Khanna are holding a virtual forum Monday evening alongside advocates from the National Consumer Law Center and Tzedek DC and patients whose lives have been significantly impacted by medical debt and related systematic burdens.

 “In 2010, I was hit by a car on my bike.
 I barely survived, had a brain injury, my hand amputated and reattached — costing nearly $1 million,” said Kristin Noreen, a patient from Washington.
 “Even with insurance, some of that went on credit cards.
 Now, instead of paying it down, I’m incurring more costs for pain treatments that aren’t covered,” she said.
 “It’s a vicious cycle.”

-Elizabeth McLaughlin, a resident from Indiana, said that she was debt-free until one experience at the emergency left her reeling.
+Elizabeth McLaughlin, a resident from Indiana, said she was debt-free until one experience at the emergency room left her reeling.

 “I had no debt until I went to the ER for an injury in 2015 and got hit by a $20,000 bill,” McLaughlin said ahead of the meeting.
 “Even with insurance and working all my life, I still got saddled with debt.”

-Khanna, who is leading the effort, has become a prominent voice within the Congressional Progressive Caucus with an elevated national presence, often tying together a range of policy concentrations with their real-world financial impact for middle- and working-class Americans.
+Khanna, who is leading the effort in the House, has become a prominent voice within the Congressional Progressive Caucus with an elevated national presence, often tying together a range of policy concentrations with their real-world financial impact for middle- and working-class Americans.

 His former role as Sanders’s campaign co-chair in 2020 allowed him to work alongside the Vermont senator on his signature issue, where he attracted massive crowds for his commitment to Medicare for All and railing against what many on the left say are the medical industry’s most damaging anti-patient practices.